 I made a chocolate ripple cake for our guests at Christmas, it was easy to put together and so very tasty.
 So I thought I’d make an Easter version for an Easter gathering we were having.
-You will need overnight (or 6 hours) to let it sit, but it should only take you 10 minutes to put together, than a further 10 min the next day to decorate.
+You will need overnight (or 6 hours) to let it sit, but it should only take you 10 minutes to assemble, then a further 10 min to decorate.
 A slice no more than 1.5-2cm is ample anymore and you’ll get a cream headache.
-There would be enough to serve 10-12.
+There would be enough to serve 10.

 Place biscuits stack onto a platter, that has been spread with a few tablespoons of cream.
 This will help the biscuits stand upright